Church News: February 14th, 2025

 Prayers & Squares

-Prayers & Squares will meet on Tuesday, April 2nd, in Moore Hall from 10 a.m. to 1 p.m.
+Prayers & Squares will meet on Tuesday, January 7, in Moore Hall from 10 a.m. to 1 p.m.
 This is a ministry promoting prayer using hand-tied quilts.
 Volunteers with all ranges of quilting experience may join them for prayer, fellowship, stitching, and learning about quilting.
 The motto: “It’s not about the quilt; it’s all about the prayers.”
-The group is creating prayer quilts to be distributed at Wilcox Hospital.
-If you or someone in your ohana are in need of a tangible representation of prayer, please contact Debbie Gunning to request a quilt.
+The group continues creating prayer quilts to be distributed at Wilcox Hospital.

 Lectionary Readings